Writer | Producer

 Big influences include Jeff Nichols, Rod Serling, and Wong Kar-wai.

-Feb 2021 — Progressed to the Final Round of the NYC Midnight Short Screenplay Challenge
+Apr 2021 — "Sprocket" named Honorable Mention in final round of the NYC Midnight Short Screenplay Challenge

 Feb 2021 — Chimera advances to the Quarter-Finalist round in the WeScreenplay Feature Contest